danielleappel/Python-Tutorial/3-Naming-and-DataTypes.md

 # Naming conventions and data types

-Code for this section is provided in `data_types.py`.
+Code for this section is provided in [`data_types.py`](https://github.com/danielleappel/Python-Tutorial/blob/main/Code/data_types.py) in the Code folder.

 ## But first, a quick note on conventions
 While the following rules and conventions usually leads to better code (as in more readable and easier to debug), they are not all fast and steady rules.
 Furthermore, not everyone follows these conventions, but they are a good place to start.